 Around 70 percent of the rock salt extracted goes to industrial use.
 The remaining 30 percent qualifies as edible.

-Himalayan rocksalt crystals come in colors ranging from beet to subtle hues of orange to transparent.
+Himalayan rock salt crystals come in different colors ranging from beet to subtle hues of orange to transparent.
 Pink rock salt is the one that makes it to the list of premium natural rock salt and fetches the highest price.

-The temperature in Khewra salt mines remains constant at 18 degrees Celsius round the year.
+The temperature in Khewra salt mines remains constant at 18 degrees Celsius around the year.

 A Sneak Peek Into The Khewra Salt Mine